-European Regulation 261/2004 was established to protect the rights of air passengers, giving consumers the right to claim compensation for a delayed or cancelled flights.
+European Regulation 261/2004 was established to protect the rights of air passengers, giving consumers the right to compensation for delayed or cancelled flights.

 It covers flights taking off from an EU airport on any airline, and flights with an EU carrier that are landing at an EU airport and allows passengers to claim a fixed sum amount (according the duration of delay and length of flight) for delays over three hours, denied boarding, or cancellations.
 For those wanting to dig deeper into the laws, take a look at our article on EU Regulation 261/2004.